tensor-compiler/taco/README.md

 The generated CUDA code will require compute capability 6.1 or higher to run.

+## Building with LLVM Backend
+To build taco for LLVM, add `-DLLVM=ON` to the cmake line above.
+For example:

+    cmake -DCMAKE_BUILD_TYPE=Release -DLLVM=ON ..

+Make sure you have LLVM properly installed.

 ## Running tests
 To run all tests: